19 Reasons Families Love Sonlight

-If you love to prepare activities for your children, you can find lots of suggestions on the Sonlight Forums.
+If you love to prepare activities for your children, you can find lots of suggestions on Sonlight Connections.
 If not, you're freed from the guilt: your kids can have a great childhood (and education) without them.

 In a standard American history/social studies curriculum, students begin with study of "my school," then move outward to "my community," then "my state," "my country" and so on.
 They devote 10 of 12 years — over 80% of their school years — to the history and culture of a nation that has existed for less than 10% of recorded history and houses fewer than 5% of all the people in the world!

 We appreciate that Western culture has enriched the world in many ways.
 We want to highlight the unique contributions of American society in particular.

 But we also believe that God respects and loves people of all racial or cultural backgrounds, so Sonlight emphasizes the other peoples and cultures on Earth.